Iran University of Medical Sciences • Journals

 - Document what has been observed or reported, including dates, versions and evidence.

-- Do not accuse authors without first clarifying the facts and consulting the EiC if you are a handling editor.
+- Do not accuse authors without clarifying facts and consulting the EiC when appropriate.

-- Contact the journal’s ethics contact or IUMS publications office for high-risk or complex cases.
+- Contact the journal ethics contact or IUMS publications office for high-risk or complex cases.

-- Use the Research ethics & integrity policy and COPE flowcharts as your primary reference.
+- Use the Research ethics & integrity policy and recognised ethics flowcharts as references.

 Many issues can be resolved with clarification and correction; others may require institutional investigation or retraction.
 Escalation should be proportionate and well documented.